 Skip to main content

-The Big Read 2021 shortlist, drawn from books recommended by students and staff, was comprised of a range of titles from UK publishers and includes a variety of genres – from fantasy and detective fiction to autobiography and science.
+The Big Read 2021 shortlist, drawn from books recommended by students and staff, comprised a range of titles from UK publishers and includes a variety of genres – from fantasy and detective fiction to autobiography and science.